|Nutritional Guidelines (per serving)|

 - 2 teaspoons vanilla extract

 - Pinch salt

-- The pure vanilla extract—don't use imitation—may be replaced with an equal amount of vanilla paste or a vanilla bean.
+- Use pure vanilla extract, not imitation, or replace it with an equal amount of vanilla paste or a vanilla bean.
 If you use a vanilla bean, split it and scrape the seeds into the water.
 Add the pods and then bring the water to a boil as directed.
 Continue with the recipe and remove the pods before serving.

 - Cinnamon Vanilla Sauce: Add two cinnamon sticks to the water; bring to a boil and continue with the recipe.
 Remove the cinnamon sticks before whisking in the butter, vanilla, and salt.

 - Vanilla Rum Sauce: Replace 2 tablespoons of the water with rum or spiced rum.

 - Vanilla Whiskey Sauce: Replace 2 tablespoons of the water with bourbon or whiskey.

 - Nutmeg Vanilla Sauce: Add about 1/4 teaspoon of freshly grated nutmeg to the water and continue with the recipe.